CodeScop/Oge-Mai-Field-Guide/meteorquests.md

 - **Recommendations:** Pick up as soon as you have space.
 If you're planning on fighting any of these anyway, it's nice to have it doubled up.

 ### Studying Space Scientists (Part 2 of 2)

+NOTE: This exact quest was offered during the Alien Meteoroid Expedition in July 2020; if you completed it then, it will not be available now.

 - **Location:** Spaceship
 - **Unlocked by:** An Alien Exam (Part 1 of 2)